nashville-software-school/server-side-python-curriculum/orientation/FND_07_CLASSES.md

 # Python Classes

-A class in Python is much like the new instances of functions that you created in JavaScript when you learned about prototypal inheritance.
+A class in Python is much like the classes you created in JavaScript when you learned about prototypal inheritance. ( Although there are some critical differences your instruction team will discuss in class )

 Instead of using the `new` keyword, or using the newer `Object.create()` function, you simply define a class and call it like you were calling a function.
 Below is a perfectly valid class (that does absolutely nothing) and then gets created and invoked afterwards.